Home · September 15, 2023

 Also, expediting the process may ensure settlement occurs before the lock-in period on your interest rate expires.
 Essentially, closing ahead of schedule may act as an extra layer of protection between you and any potential interest rate increases.

-Here are four strategies that may help you fast-track your loan approval and avoid closing setbacks.
+Here are some strategies that may help you fast-track your loan approval and avoid closing setbacks.

 To get preapproved for a mortgage, you should provide a lender with detailed information about your finances and credit history.
-Doing this in advance should make it easier—and faster—for your lender to make a final approval decision.
-We offer several types of mortgages and you can learn more about the products and the preapproval process from our mortgage category page.
+Doing so in advance should make it easier—and faster—for your lender to make a final approval decision.

 Maintain the status quo

-"Opening a new credit card, making a major purchase—such as a car—or quitting your job while you're under contract could interfere with your loan getting approved," warns Maggi Bryant, a mortgage banker and vice president at First Citizens.
+"Opening a new credit card, making a major purchase—such as a car—or quitting your job while you're under contract could interfere with your loan getting approved," warns Maggi Bryant, a mortgage banker at First Citizens.
 "If possible, wait until after closing to make these kinds of changes."

 Check on home repairs